-East Power Market Support
+Government Affairs’ EPMI Support

-As you saw from Jim’s memo, we have had some resource reallocations for ENA support.
-In addition, we have now gone through the first round of FERC orders for most of the non-tight power pool RTOs.
+As everyone knows, we have had some resource reallocations within our support for ENA.
+In addition, we have now gone through the first round of FERC Orders for most of the non-tight power pool RTOs.
 It is a good time to review our progress and focus.

-The East Power Market Support group will continue to have primary responsibility for the RTOs in the regions listed below.
-Real Time Energy Market Development and Congestion Management issues continue to be our primary focus.
+EPMI Our support will continue to focus on well structured and well functioning RTOs.
 This emphasis should include, where appropriate, control of (through drafting) of the RTO rules.
 In addition, we need to continue to expand our focus beyond the RTO development to provide excellent service in each region with these overall goals in mind:

-RTO development with liquid energy markets and manageable ability to hedge delivery risk
+RTO development fostering liquid energy markets and manageable delivery risk

-Merchant plant development
+Merchant plant development support

 Mid-market and origination deal support